Mark Dolan

 Mark Dolan (born 17 March 1974) is an English presenter and comedian.
-He has hosted various shows on UK television, including Balls of Steel for Channel 4 2005 until 2008 and the self titled Mark Dolan Tonight and Friday Night Live with Mark Dolan for GB News between 2021 and 2024.
+He has hosted various shows on UK television, including Balls of Steel for Channel 4 2005 until 2008 and Mark Dolan Tonight and Friday Night Live with Mark Dolan for GB News between 2021 and 2024.
 In 2025, he joined TalkTV.

 Early life

 Dolan grew up above the Sir Robert Peel public house in Kentish Town, with his landlord father Seamus, mother Diane, brother and two sisters.
-Dolan is proud of his background and frequently referred to his childhood, on his former GB News evening show.
+Dolan is proud of his background and frequently referred to his childhood on his GB News evening show.

-Dolan attended University College School and the University of Edinburgh, where he received an MA in politics.
-Whilst an undergraduate at Edinburgh, he performed in the improvisational comedy troupe The Improverts.
+Dolan attended University College School in Hampstead, London and the University of Edinburgh, where he received an MA in politics.
+Whilst an undergraduate, he performed in the improvisational comedy troupe, The Improverts.

 Career

 Stand-up comedy

 Dolan started as a stand-up comedian in 2000.

 Radio

 In 2017 Dolan returned to radio, presenting a breakfast show on Fubar Radio, an online radio station based in London.

 In 2019, Dolan joined Talkradio, where he presented Drivetime from 4pm to 7 Monday to Friday, Saturday nights 10pm to 1am and Sundays 8pm to 10pm.
 He left the station in July 2021 to join rivals, GB News.

 In September 2020, at a time in the COVID-19 pandemic when the wearing of face coverings was compulsory in shops and on public transport in the United Kingdom, Dolan cut up a face mask during a Talkradio broadcast, calling the masks "wretched, godawful, damned, blinking, uncomfortable, scientifically empty, and useless".
 Dolan's fellow talkRADIO host Jamie East quit the station when Dolan went unpunished by station bosses.
 Presenter Piers Morgan and doctor Hilary Jones criticised his actions on Good Morning Britain as behaviour that could "cost lives".
 The next month Dolan clarified that he followed all government rules on mask wearing, but considered the science around them to be "flaky".